 The city encourages property owners to restore historic elements of properties when possible.
-In 1939 a photo of each property in the city was taken and many are available at the City of Springfield Building Department.
-Many are now scanned online at: https://www.springfieldpreservation.org/wpa/.
-Storefront applicants with locations in national and/or local historical districts will be required to appear before the Historical Commission to gain approval for the scope of work.
+Businesses located in any historic district is required to appear before the Historic Commission for project approval prior to contracting.
+In 1939, a photo of each property in the city was taken and many are available at the City of Springfield Building Department.
+Many are now scanned online at: https://springfieldpreservation.org/wpa/.